White House COVID-19 outbreak: Hope Hicks diagnosed

 On Wednesday, Trump went to suburban Minneapolis for a private fundraiser at the home of Marty Davis, CEO of kitchen counter-top manufacturer Cambria.
 Thirteen members of the catering staff were quarantined after their exposure.
 That fundraiser was followed by a rally in Duluth.
 Hope Hicks, one of his closest advisors, accompanied Trump aboard Air Force One.
 The rally ended around 10 p.m.
 EDT.
 The Minnesota Department of Health later traced four cases to the Duluth rally.

 During the Minnesota rally, Hicks stayed aboard the plane because she was not feeling well, and she quarantined herself at the back of the plane for the flight home.
 A test confirmed her diagnosis as COVID-positive.
 Aides sensed that Trump was not feeling well during the Wednesday trip.

 The White House initially sought to keep Hicks' diagnosis secret, and as of the morning of Thursday, October 1, only a very small group of senior White House officials knew of Hicks' diagnosis.
 No mention of her diagnosis was made in press secretary Kayleigh McEnany's news briefing that day.
 McEnany later tested positive.
 After learning of Hicks's positive test, CNN reporter Kaitlan Collins said, "Why did the press secretary still hold a briefing despite knowing she had come into contact with somebody who had just tested positive for coronavirus?
 She didn't even tell us.
 Didn't even tell reporters who were on the plane.
 Didn't disclose any of that."
 McEnany later said she did not learn about Hicks until later that day.

 Hicks' diagnosis was first reported by Jennifer Jacobs and Jordan Fabian of Bloomberg at 8:07 p.m. on October 1.

 Bedminster fundraiser, October 1

 At least five of Trump's closest associates cancelled their scheduled travel to a fundraiser at Bedminster: daughter Ivanka Trump, son-in-law Jared Kushner, body man Nick Luna, Trump's deputy chief of staff for communications Dan Scavino, and press secretary Kayleigh McEnany.
 Despite his exposure, Trump proceeded with the event, flying aboard Air Force One.
 The event had an indoor roundtable, an indoor VIP reception, and an outdoor reception.
-Trump spoke without a mask to over 200 supporters, most of whom also didn't wear a mask.
+Trump spoke without a mask to over 200 supporters, most of whom also did not wear a mask.
 Attendees noted that Trump seemed "lethargic" and "not himself".
 He showed symptoms of a mild cough, some nasal congestion, and fatigue.
 Jayna McCarron, Coast Guard aide to President Trump, was assigned to accompany Trump to the Bedminster fundraiser.
 She later tested positive for SARS-CoV-2.